-SimGlycan® predicts the structure of glycans and glycopeptides using mass spectrometry data.
-SimGlycan® accepts the experimental MS/MS data, matches them with its own database of theoretical fragments and generates a list of probable candidate structures.
+SimGlycan® accepts the experimental MS/MS and Multi Stage/Sequential mass spectrometry (MSn, n>2) data, matches them with its own database of theoretical fragments and generates a list of probable candidate structures.
 Each structure is scored to reflect how closely it matches your experimental data.
-Apart from the structural information, other biological information for the probable molecular structures such as the glycan class (N-Linked, O-Linked, heparin, lipopolysaccharide etc.), reaction, pathway and enzyme are also made available for easy reference in case of structural elucidation of glycans while in the case of glycopeptide qualitative analysis, information such as Protein ID, Protein Name, Source, Classification, Class, peptide sequence, peptide mass etc. are made available for identified glycopeptides.
+Apart from the structural information, other biological information for the probable molecular structures such as the glycan class (N-Linked, O-Linked heparin, lipopolysaccharide etc.), reaction, pathway and enzyme are also made available for easy reference in case of structural elucidation of glycans while in the case of glycopeptide qualitative analysis, information such as Protein ID, Protein Name, Source, Classification, Class, peptide sequence, peptide mass etc. are made available for identified glycopeptides.